Link building is a double-edged sword.

 Keep these secondary effects in mind

-A link profile analysis is the perfect opportunity to evaluate which keyword terms you’re using, and how much brand exposure you’re getting in that anchor text.
+A backlink audit is the perfect opportunity to evaluate which keyword terms you’re using, and how much brand exposure you’re getting in that anchor text.

 Generally speaking, anchor text that features your brand name (or a variable of your brand name, like a product name, abbreviation, or nickname) is more valuable than other kinds of anchor text.